 Step 1: Drill Your Net Pot Holes

-Mark evenly-spaced holes on the lid of your container — spacing depends on what you’re growing.
-For lettuce, 6–8 inches apart is fine.
+Mark evenly-spaced holes on the lid of your container — for lettuce, 6–8 inches apart.
 Drill out each hole with the 2-inch hole saw.
-Clean up any rough edges.
+Clean up any rough edges so the net pots seat cleanly.

 Step 2: Mix Your Nutrient Solution

-Fill your container with water (ideally filtered or let tap water sit 24 hours to off-gas chlorine).
-Mix in your nutrients per the manufacturer’s instructions for seedlings/leafy greens.
+Fill your container with water (filtered, or let tap water sit 24 hours to off-gas chlorine).
+Mix in nutrients per the manufacturer’s seedling/leafy green instructions.
 Test pH and adjust to 5.8–6.2.
-Pour the solution into the container.
+Pour into the container and snap the lid on.

 Step 3: Fill Net Pots and Place Seedlings

 Add a layer of rinsed clay pebbles to each net pot.
-Place your seedling (or seed) in the center and fill around it with more pebbles to support it.
-Gently press the net pot into each hole in the lid.
+Place your seedling in the center and fill around it with more pebbles to support it upright.
+Press the net pot into the lid hole — it should sit snugly.

 Step 4: Set the Water Level

-For Kratky, the initial water level should just barely touch the bottom of the net pot — maybe ¼ inch of contact.
-As the plant grows and drinks the water down, the air gap forms naturally.
+For Kratky, the initial water level should just barely touch the bottom of the net pot — about ¼ inch of contact.
+As the plant grows and drinks the solution down, the air gap forms naturally.
 Don’t top up the reservoir unless it gets very low.

 Step 5: Provide Light

-Place your system in a south-facing window (at least 6 hours of direct light), or set up a simple LED grow light 6–12 inches above the plants on a 16-hour timer.
-That’s all you need for leafy greens.
+Place your system in a south-facing window (6+ hours of direct light), or set up a simple LED grow light 6–12 inches above the plants on a 16-hour timer.
+That’s all leafy greens need.
+For more on light setup, see our full indoor hydroponic garden setup guide.

 Step 6: Monitor and Harvest

 Check pH every 3–4 days.
-Watch for yellowing leaves (usually a pH or nutrient issue).
-In 30–45 days, you’ll be harvesting full heads of lettuce.
-It really is that satisfying.
+Watch for yellowing leaves (pH or nutrient issue).
+In 30–45 days, you’ll harvest full heads of lettuce.
+Then refill, replant, and do it again — indefinitely.

 | Problem | Likely Cause | Fix |